AnthonyAaronHughWong/SM_course_work/README.md

 }$$

 This function needs lots of time to calculate for sure.
-But I found in the PPTs that `Q` can be approximated:
+But I found in the PPTs that $Q$ can be approximated:

 \newcommand{\stepAppr}[2]{